SCTOMP: Spatially Constrained Time-Optimal Motion Planning: INTRODUCTION

 \section{INTRODUCTION}

 Time-optimal motion planning within cluttered environments poses multiple challenges.
 The underlying motion planning scheme needs to compute a set of input commands that drive the system from its current state to a goal location in minimum-time, without compromising system constraints and spatial bounds.
-Thus, its solution implies trading-off between time-optimality and spatial-awareness.
+Thus, its solution implies a trading-off between time-optimality and spatial-awareness.

-To account for this, state-of-the-art approaches solve the motion planning problem in two separate stages \cite{tranzatto2022cerberus,foehn2022alphapilot,arrizabalaga2021caster}.
+The de facto approach to solve this problem has been to decouple it into two stages \cite{tranzatto2022cerberus,foehn2022alphapilot,hanover2023past,arrizabalaga2021caster}.
 First, the \emph{path planning} stage determines a collision-free geometric path according to high level -- task related -- commands \cite{gasparetto2015path}.
 Second, the predefined path is (exactly) tracked either by \emph{path tracking} or \emph{path following}.
 The former computes a dynamically feasible timing law for traversing along the predetermined geometric path -- \emph{when} to be \emph{where} --, while the latter introduces the timing law and the (bounded) distance to the path as control freedoms \cite{verscheure2009time,faulwasser2015nonlinear,lam2010model}.